nickjj/ansible-nginx/README.md

 #    - { user: 'nick', password: 'insecurepassword' }
 nginx_basic_auth: []

+# Where should we find the SSL certificate?
+nginx_ssl_directory: /etc/nginx/ssl

 # How many bits should we use to generate a dhparam?
 # Technically 2048 is 'good enough' but 4096 combined with a few other
 # things will get you to a perfect 100 A+ SSL rating, do not go below 2048.